liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the look of reproach on his mother's face
 1. he is reduced to almost a skeleton
 1. my best subject is math
-1. the power of judge are defined by law
 1. sometimes things don't work out
 1. I do not perfoem these kind of services
 1. do you know what this is in reference to